GitauHarrison/notes/recaptcha.md

 (recaptcha_project) gitau@harry:~/recaptcha_project$ pip3 install flask-wtf
 ```

-We will use attributes from `flask-wtf` to create all aspects of our form.
+We will use attributes from `flask-wtf` to create all aspects of our form:

 app/forms.py
 ```python